 7. Light It Up

 If your floor is made of polished wood, show it off with lots of natural light.
 The light from these windows is bringing out the rich tones of the floor brilliantly, giving them a subtle glow and shine.
 This helps keep floors that have a lot of deep colors and tones to them from getting too dark as well, so you can better appreciate the space.

 8. Choose Analogous Colors

-If you want to add some color to the room in a more subtle way, take the overall tone of the floor and use a color that’s analogous to that, or that sits beside it on the color wheel.
+If you want to add some color to your interior design in a more subtle way, take the overall tone of the floor and use a color that’s analogous to that, or that sits beside it on the color wheel.
 In this case, the floor has a lot of rich orange and yellow tones.
 Red sits beside orange on the color wheel, so the red stools add some color without contrast.
 This creates a more subtle palette for the space.

 Complement Your Mixed Hardwood Flooring

 With the right interior design, your mixed hardwood floor will look amazing.
 Whether you want to do something subtle or dramatic, the key to your home improvement project will be in the details and how you complement or contrast the floor.
-With so many colors and patterns in a mixed hardwood floor, it’s important to wait until your floor is installed, so you can see the exact mix and shades.
+With so many colors and patterns in a mixed hardwood floor, it’s important to wait until the installers have finished your floor, so you can see the exact mix and shades.
 From there, it’s simple to start choosing the colors and accents that will help bring it to life.
 Get more from your mixed hardwood flooring and make it look amazing with these tips.
 If you’re not sure how to get started or what kind of wood flooring to choose for your remodel project, we’d be happy to help!
 Our team of design experts has years of experience partnering with homeowners on their design choices.
 Contact the team at Elmwood today to get started!